ahanspaschal/My-Udemy-course-data-analysis-project-Python-/README.md

   Number of subscribers

 ## 🧰 Tools & Technologies
-Python 3
+* Python 3

-Pandas – Data manipulation
+* Pandas – Data manipulation

-Matplotlib – Data visualization
+* Matplotlib – Data visualization

-Jupyter Notebook – Analysis environment
+* Jupyter Notebook – Analysis environment

 ## 🔄 Data Preparation Steps
-Loaded the dataset using pandas.read_csv()
+* Loaded the dataset using pandas.read_csv()

-Cleaned the data:
+* Cleaned the data:

-Dropped empty and irrelevant columns
+* Dropped empty and irrelevant columns

-Created new columns (e.g., free_or_paid) for categorization
+* Created new columns (e.g., free_or_paid) for categorization

-Converted incorrect data types (e.g., Price and Content Duration)
+* Converted incorrect data types (e.g., Price and Content Duration)

-Performed groupby aggregations to compute averages and totals
+* Performed groupby aggregations to compute averages and totals

-Built visualizations (bar plots, pie charts) to enhance interpretation
+* Built visualizations (bar plots, pie charts) to enhance interpretation

 ## 📊 Key Insights
 ### Subject & Subscriber Trends
-Web Development dominates with 68% of all subscribers, confirming its popularity and commercial viability.
+* Web Development dominates with 68% of all subscribers, confirming its popularity and commercial viability.

-Business Finance and Musical Instruments have significantly fewer subscribers.
+* Business Finance and Musical Instruments have significantly fewer subscribers.
 ### Pricing Patterns
-Web Development courses have the highest average price.
+* Web Development courses have the highest average price.

-Musical Instruments are the cheapest and least subscribed.
+* Musical Instruments are the cheapest and least subscribed.
-Course Accessibility
+* Course Accessibility
-Certain subjects offer a good balance of free and paid courses.
+* Certain subjects offer a good balance of free and paid courses.

-Free beginner-level courses exist but are rare among the top courses.
+* Free beginner-level courses exist but are rare among the top courses.

 ### Content Duration vs. Pricing
-No meaningful correlation between content duration and price.
+* No meaningful correlation between content duration and price.

-Similarly, duration does not strongly impact number of subscribers — indicating user interest and subject matter are more critical.
+* Similarly, duration does not strongly impact number of subscribers — indicating user interest and subject matter are more critical.

 ### Top 20 Courses (Sample View)
-Majority are web development courses.
+* Majority are web development courses.

-Levels vary from beginner to expert, with a few free beginner options.
+* Levels vary from beginner to expert, with a few free beginner options.

-These courses tend to have longer durations and high engagement rates.
+* These courses tend to have longer durations and high engagement rates.

+## 💡 Recommendations
+### Focus on High-Demand Subjects:

+* Prioritize Web Development and similar tech-driven subjects for new course creation.

+### Reassess Pricing Strategy:

+* Content length alone doesn't justify higher prices.
+Focus instead on value and quality of subject matter.

+### Offer Free Starters:

+* Providing more free beginner-level courses could improve platform adoption and lead to higher paid conversions.

+### Leverage Course Popularity Metrics:

+* Highlight and promote top-performing courses as case studies for new creators.